Estimated Read Time: 5 Minutes

 Here’s an example of what you’ll see in search results.

-High level website metrics like page authority (PA), domain authority (DA) and the number of incoming links and linking root domains (RDs) is shown below individual search results.
-You have to subscribe to Moz to see the actual link and root domain counts.
+High-level website metrics like page authority (PA)*, domain authority (DA), and the number of incoming links and linking root domains (RDs) are shown below individual search results.
+You have to subscribe to Moz to see the actual link and root domain (RD) counts.
 If you’re not a subscriber, it will display “PRO ONLY” instead.

 This is what you see when you have the toolbar installed and visit a web page.
 This example is for the Moz toolbar page itself.